-Although this is an online course where students have more freedom in when they engage with the course materials, students are expected to spend the same amount of time overall on all activities in the course - including preparatory activities (readings, studying), in-class-activities (watching videos, participating in online meetings), and follow-up activities (working on assignments and exams) - as in an on-site course.
-As a rule of thumb, for each credit offered by a course, students can expect to spend one hour per week on in-class activities and three hours per week on out-of-class activities over the span of a full 12-week term.
+Although this is an online course where students have more freedom in when they engage with the course materials, students are expected to spend the same amount of time overall on all activities in the course - including preparatory activities (readings, studying in-class-activities (watching videos, participating in online meetings, and follow-up activities (working on assignments and exams - as in an on-site course.
+As a rule of thumb you can expect to spend approximately 3h/week on in-class-activities and 9 hours per week on out-of-class activities (preparing for class, readings, assignments, projects, studying for quizzes and exams.
+Therefore, the workload in all courses will be approximately 12h/week.
 This is a 2-credit course that runs for 8 weeks.
-Hence, the total average workload is about 12 hours per week.
+Please note that the actual workload will depend on your personal knowledge.